jnext/TBot/README.md

 # TBot
-Statistics bot for the game called osu!
+Statistics bot for the game osu!

+This bot is a work in progress.